nedap/archie/README.md

 That means you need knowledge about the reference model to correctly fill an archetype object model.

-If you're implementing the reference model and you want the default constraints to apply to every attribute in the Archetype, you're in luck, just do:
+That's what the RMConstraintImposer does.
+The ADLParser can be configured to directly use it:

 ```
 Archetype archetype = new ADLParser(new RMConstraintImposer()).parse(adlFile);
 ```

+If you do this and no cardinality is specified: ELEMENT.value will have a multiplicity interval of 0..1, isMultiple false.
+ITEM_TREE.items will have a multiplicity interval of 0..*, isMultiple true.
+ADMIN_ENTRY.data will have a multiplicity interval of 1..1, isMultiple false.
+If a cardinality is specified in the ADL, it will override the default constraint.

-It only overrides the attributes you specify, not every attribute.
+It only sets default values for the attributes that are specified in the ADL, not every possible attribute in the reference model.
 If you want this otherwise, you can create a subclass of the RMConstraintImposer to act differently.
 If you do, we would be happy with a pull request.

 To do this for other models than the reference model, have a look at the superclasses of RMConstraintImposer - you can easily write your own.